J0ngAh/pinescript-mcp-server/memory-bank/activeContext.md

 2. Implement authentication and user management
 3. Enhance the analysis workflow with real-time feedback
 4. Develop visualization for analysis results
+5. Create a seamless desktop experience with the Electron app

 ## Current Focus
 The current focus is on implementing Phase 3 of the PineScript MCP project, with an immediate pivot to prioritize the User Interface development.
 Based on user feedback, we're moving interface design and testing to the beginning of our timeline to enable earlier hands-on interactions, which will help identify limitations and push the boundaries of the system sooner.